Thomas J. McIntyre: United States Senator 1962 to 1979

-In 1967, as subcommittee chairman on the Banking Committee, he demonstrated that he could beat the recommendations of stock investors by throwing darts at stock listings.

-McIntyre won a full term in 1966, defeating retired pilot Harrison Thyng to become the first Democratic Senator in the state's history to win a second term.
+McIntyre won a full term in 1966, defeating retired pilot Harrison Thyng by 18,647 votes, to become the first Democratic Senator in the state's history to win a second term.
 Originally a strong supporter of the Vietnam War, he served as co-chairman of President Lyndon B. Johnson's campaign in New Hampshire in the 1968 election and called Johnson's primary opponent, Senator Eugene McCarthy, an "appeaser."
 However, he later came to oppose the war, saying, "Our nation is tearing itself apart."

+In 1967, as subcommittee chairman on the Banking Committee, he demonstrated that he could beat the recommendations of stock investors by throwing darts at stock listings.

-He was re-elected to a third term in 1972, defeating former Governor Powell by 57%-43%.
+He was re-elected to a third term in 1972, defeating former Governor Wesley Powell by 44,643 votes.

 McIntyre led an unsuccessful attempt to filibuster George H. W. Bush's confirmation as Director of Central Intelligence in 1976, believing the former chairman of the Republican National Committee would politicize the agency.
-In 1978, he was narrowly defeated for re-election to a fourth term by Gordon Humphrey, who took advantage of a nationwide conservative movement and McIntyre's tendency to spend more time in Florida than in New Hampshire.
+In 1978, he narrowly lost his bid for a fourth term to Gordon Humphrey, by 5,800 votes, who took advantage of a nationwide conservative movement and McIntyre's tendency to spend more time in Florida than in New Hampshire.